 This course introduces the basic skills and knowledge necessary in a biological or chemical laboratory.
-Emphasis is placed on good manufacturing practices, safety, solution preparation, and equipment operation and maintenance following standard operating procedures.
+Emphasis is placed on acquiring efficiency in the laboratory, safety, solution preparation, and problem solving.
 Upon completion, students should be able to prepare and perform basic laboratory procedures using lab ware, solutions and equipment according to prescribed protocols.